stevengharris/SplitView/README.md

 comes with a FractionHolder and LayoutHolder.
 Under the covers, the SplitView that results from the `split` modifier observes all of these holders and redraws itself if they change.

-You would normally hold onto the holders using @State in your view, but here is a simple example showing how to use the SideHolder with a Button to hide/show the Secondary (green)
+Here is an example showing how to use the SideHolder with a Button to hide/show the Secondary (green) side:
-side:

 ```
 struct ContentView: View {
     let hide = SideHolder()         // By default, don't hide any side
     var body: some View {
         VStack(spacing: 0) {
             Button("Toggle Hide") {